griffio/griffio.github.io/_posts/2015-07-31-VMWare-Fusion-Modern-IE-Accessing-SuperDrive.md

 ---
 layout: post
-title: VMWare Fusion 6 with Modern IE XP image accessing the SuperDrive
+title: How to allow VMWare Fusion 6 with a Modern.IE XP image access to the SuperDrive
 category: tip
 tags: vmware
 published: true
-summary: Fixing VMWare Fusion 6 with Modern IE XP image access SuperDrive
+summary: Fixing VMWare Fusion 6 with Modern IE XP image accessing SuperDrive
 ---

-### Fixing VMWare Fusion 6 with Modern IE XP image to access SuperDrive
+### How to allow the VMWare Fusion 6 with a Modern.IE XP image access to the SuperDrive

-For example, after downloading the "IE8 - WinXP" VmWare image from [modern.ie](http://dev.modern.ie/tools/vms/mac/) the SuperDrive CD-ROM on the Apple host is not accessible.
+The problem.
+After downloading the "IE8 - WinXP" VmWare image from [modern.ie](http://dev.modern.ie/tools/vms/mac/) the SuperDrive CD-ROM on the Apple host is not accessible.

 The notification message is: